 River North Art District (RiNo) – the Art Center

 You will hardly find a more colorful district than RiNo in the entire state of Colorado.
 RiNo stands for River North Art District, but its abbreviation became so popular that the community even uses a rhino for its official logo.
 This evolving hippy neighborhood is home to some awe-inspiring street art and events.
 You will also find a lot of eclectic galleries here, breweries, old bars, and food markets.
 People who come here are usually creatives, artists, gallerists, and those who live for art.

 RiNo is located north of South Platte River, and it has gone through a rebirth during the past several years.
 Old factories and warehouses were turned into industrial and eclectic bars and restaurants, offering a blend of old and new.
 Although there are plenty of galleries, street walls here reign supreme.
 Take a good look at those murals, because some of them change weekly.

 Who Is Moving to RiNo?

-In comparison to the early 2000s, the population has almost doubled, and the rents are going up above the national average.
+In comparison to the early 2000s, the population has almost doubled, and the rents are going up above the national average, so make sure to check out some moving tips on how to reduce costs when moving to RiNo.
 The vast majority of residents here are people in their twenties and thirties, and there are not many families with small children.
 It’s is more of a place for urban and young creatives looking to move into a smaller home.

 If you prefer to walk, this area is somewhat good, as it does not have a bad walkscore: 60, but we have seen far more walkable districts, like LoDo.
 Bikes are popular around RiNo, and there are dedicated bike lanes and lock-up stations.
-If you’d rather drive, your Denver cross country movers can explain to you how car shipping works, provide you with door-to-door auto shipping and other much-needed moving services.
+If you’d rather drive, your highly recommended and reputable Denver cross country movers can transport your vehicle across the country, explain how car shipping works, provide you with door-to-door auto shipping and other much-needed moving services.